The coronavirus outbreak has had a massive ripple effect throughout the United States, and mesothelioma patients are caught in it.

 - Tracking Every Coronavirus Case in the U.S.: Full Map.
 New York Times.
 Retrieved from: https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html.
 Accessed: 03/12/2020.

-- People at Risk for Serious Illness from COVID-19.
+- People with Certain Medical Conditions.
 Centers for Disease Control and Prevention.
 Retrieved from:

 - Get the facts on coronavirus.
 CBC News.
 Retrieved from: